ajv-validator/ajv/KEYWORDS.md

 # JSON Schema validation keywords

-In a simple way, JSON schema is an object with validation keywords.
+In a simple way, JSON Schema is an object with validation keywords.

 The keywords and their values define what rules the data should satisfy to be valid.